 Advertising as Social Communication

-This course provides an interdisciplinary examination of the significance of advertising as a social message system in our consumer culture.
+An interdisciplinary examination of the significance of advertising as a social message system in consumer society.
 The course presents a way of assessing the role that advertising plays in defining how we see ourselves, one another, and the world at large.
-It includes a brief history of advertising, but the emphasis is on current functions and styles of the global advertising business.
+There is a brief history of advertising but the focus is on current styles and functions of the global advertising business.

 MACS 2213 credits